 Eligible providers for the OMCC fee assistance program must have a state child care license, a state inspection report dated within the last 12 months, and they must submit a complete provider fee assistance application.
 Scroll down to the Frequently Requested Forms section below for additional information regarding the provider application and eligibility materials.

 To search for eligible OMCC child care providers who are already enrolled in the program, click here.
 Once you have located a provider, please contact us to verify their eligibility (1-800-424-2246).

 Effective 7 April 2017, the Army Fee Assistance Program will adopt the “Continuity of Care” model.
-Families currently participating in the Army Fee Assistance program who received a temporary exception to use licensed-only care will be eligible to continue care with their approved provider.
-This means that families who received the exception will not have to change providers upon expiration of their signed exception letter to find MCCYN eligible care.
+Families currently participating in the Army Fee Assistance program who received a temporary approval to use licensed-only care will be eligible to continue care with their approved provider.
+This means that families who are approved to use their provider will not have to change providers upon expiration of their signed approval letter to find MCCYN eligible care.

 Military Child Care in Your Neighborhood (MCCYN)

 The Military Child Care in Your Neighborhood program provides fee assistance for families of Active Duty Sponsors, Civilians, Guard/Reservist, and Guard/Reserve Technicians who are unable to access on-installation child care.

 Eligible providers for the MCCYN fee assistance program must have a state child care license, a state inspection report dated within the last 12 months, a complete provider fee assistance application, and must meet additional high quality accreditation standards (for more information on provider qualifications, click here).